 Please follow the instructions given by your faculty coordinator, consult with them your learning agreement and your registration to courses.

 Contacts to Faculty coordinators: www.jcu.cz/study-at-usb/contacts

-Due to current restrictions linked with epidemiological situation, the studies at USB are currently running online (distance learning).
-We expect, that the situation will be the same at the beginning of the summer semester.
+Due to current restrictions linked with epidemiological situation, the studies at USB are currently running mainly online (distance learning).
+We expect, that the situation will be the same for the whole summer semester 2021.
 Distance learning will go on until the Czech government would allow on-site learning (in classrooms).
-We do not know if the distance learning will last for the whole semester, so you should be prepared for both form of studies (distance – online and on-site)
+You should always be prepared for both form of studies (distance – online and on-site)

 It is needed to have your own IT equipment (notebook) in order to be able to follow classes.
 Most of teachers are using MS Teams, Moodle, Zoom.